GuyPaddock/express-tech/plesk/nginx/README.md

 1. Create a new system-wide folder location for the snippets.
 We recommend `/usr/local/share/plesk/nginx/templates`.

-2. Copy all of the snippets in this folder to the folder you created in step #1.
+2. Copy all of the snippets in the folder containing this README to the folder you created in step #1.

 3. Make sure that the folder and all of the snippet files are owned by root:root but readable by all users (i.e. folders should be 755 and files 644).